Nearly 100 Days In, Is Trump Any Closer To Fiscal Reform?

 Also facing a questionable future is the Labor Department's Fiduciary Rule, which regulates how financial advisors service their clients, specifically by eliminating conflicts of interest.
 Originally scheduled to go into effect April 10, the Trump administration has delayed it until June 9, pending review.

 As I wrote back in January, the Fiduciary Rule, though well-intentioned, would inevitably limit the number of investment products available to retail investors.
 In an effort to remain compliant with the rule, well-meaning financial professionals would recommend only the least expensive products, regardless of whether they're a good fit.
-As a result, many mutual funds-which might be better performing but have higher expenses than other investment vehicles-would fall off of brokerage firms' platforms.
+As a result, many mutual funds - which might be better performing but have higher expenses than other investment vehicles - would fall off of brokerage firms' platforms.

 In all fairness, there's definitely demand for improved investor service among financial professionals.
 In a recent survey conducted by advisory firm Financial Engines, 93 percent of respondents said they felt financial advisors should legally be required to put investors' interests first.